protontype/protontype/README_en.md

 ```

-For more information about the possibilities for settings and use of Models, refer to the documentation Sequelize: http://docs.sequelizejs.com/en/v3/
+For more information about the possibilities for settings and use of Models, see the  Sequelize documentation: http://docs.sequelizejs.com/en/v3/

 **Creating Middleware**
 --------